-Afroz Alam Sahil and Salim, BeyondHeadlines
+Afroz Alam Sahil, BeyondHeadlines

 New Delhi: A large part of the land of city’s famous Millennium Indraprastha Park is also a waqf property, an RTI query has revealed to the surprise of many.

 In response to an application filed by BeyondHeadlines under the Right to Information (RTI) Act 2005, the Delhi Waqf Board has informed that 10 acres of the land of the Indraprastha Millennium Park belongs to the board.

 The park is spread over an area of 34 acres of land and is situated on the Ring Road, near ISBT Sari Kale Khan.
 The park that was developed from 2000 onward was inaugurated by the then union Home Minister LK Advani in 2002.